Where to Start (Part 2)

 In a hole in the ground, there lived a hobbit.
 The Hobbit.
 J.R.R.
 Tolkien.
 (1937)

-In the corner of a first class smoking carriage, Mr. Justice Wargrave, lately retired from the bench, puffed at a cigar and ran an interested eye through the political new in The Times.
+In the corner of a first class smoking carriage, Mr. Justice Wargrave, lately retired from the bench, puffed at a cigar and ran an interested eye through the political news in The Times.
 And Then There Were None.
 Agatha Christie.
 (1939)

 . . . .
 An interesting aside, the British version of Christie’s book was first titled Ten Little N – – – – – – .
 (Yup, the infamous N-word; and the title of a familiar children’s nursery rhyme at the time.
 The rhyme’s plot factored prominently into Christie’s story.)
 In America, the title was changed to Ten Little Indians and ultimately became known as And Then There Were None.
 The book remains one of the best-sellers of all time.